douglett/environment/README.md

-# baseproj
+# environment
+Environment variables for new linux installs.
-Base projects for quickly starting work
+Includes base projects for quickly starting work.